eworm-de/routeros-scripts/doc/global-wait.md

 and/or function are not yet available.
 This script is supposed to wait for everything being prepared.

+Do **not** add this script `global-wait` to the `global-scripts` scheduler!
+It would inhibit the initialization of configuration and functions.

 Requirements and installation
 -----------------------------